atlasisles/adventure-kt/custom_components.md

 This document explains multiple ways to create custom components with adventure-kt to use in your project.

----

 ### Component types

 **Simple custom component**

 Using `buildCustomComponent` you can easily create a custom component.
-These act the same way as putting the components inside directly inline where your custom component is used.
 Here is an example:

 ```kotlin
 /* Create custom component */